neenad99/To-Do-App/README.md

 # To-do App
-A To-do app using Nodejs , express , mangodb
+A To-do app using Nodejs , express , mongodb

-This repository contains code for To-do App using Nodejs , express , mangodb
+This repository contains code for To-do App using Nodejs , express , mongodb

 Technology used : -Nodejs -express